glazovg/readme-generator-hw/README.md

 ## Usage
 To start generating README files type in terminal:

-1. `node index.js`, once command is executed README file is going to be created inside result folder.
+1. `node index.js`
+2. Answer all the questions, some of them require an extensive explanation, for those questions the default editor is going to be open (vim for Unix/Linux, notepad.exe for Windows) for a better interaction.
+3. Once all the questions are answered the README file is generated under results folder.

-2. To create a new one just repeat the previous instructions again.
+To create a new one just repeat the previous instructions again.

 [Walkthrough video](https://watch.screencastify.com/v/U2sI3wj7DlmFn9tZ0wzd)

-NOTE: Every time the command is executed a new README file is going to be created with the following file naming: `README_MY_PROJECT_NAME.md`, under "results" folder, file name can be change as well as downloaded as user prefers.
+NOTE: Every time the command is executed a new README file is going to be created with the following file naming: `README_MY_PROJECT_NAME.md`, file name can be change as well as downloaded as user preferences.

 <a name="license"></a>
 ## License